rubenfonseca/twitter_auth-with-couchdb/README.markdown

 TwitterAuth is an awesome gem written by mbleigh, which you can check out [here](http://github.com/mbleigh/twitter-auth/).

-MongoMapper is an awesome gem written by jnunemaker, which you can check out [here](http://github.com/jnunemaker).
+CouchRest is an awesome gem, which you can check out [here](https://github.com/jchris/couchrest)

 This was a proof of concept for using them together.
 Really very little needed to be changed.